 From “digital nomads” to cross-continent distributed teams to Friday traffic-dodgers: Working remotely has never been so popular and collaborative.
 It’s a ubiquitous trend that’s been around as long as we’ve had work to do and homes to live in, yet there’s no doubt that remote work is on the rise.

 Still, working remotely can yield mixed results for many companies, as keeping workers communicative and collaborative can be difficult without face time.
-The successful remote worker must be equal parts team player and self-motivated to foster strong work relationships.
+The successful remote worker must be equal parts team player and self-motivated to foster strong work relationships, and focus on the advantages of working from home, rather than the challenges.

 What does “remote” mean?

-Remote work is defined as any work that is conducted in a non-centralized location.
+The question "What is remote work?" can be answered in many ways.
+However, remote work can be defined as any work that is conducted in a non-centralized location.
 Remote jobs can vary from working at home just once to working online all week to working out of a satellite office.
 There are even fully remote companies that operate on a distributed model, with team collaboration channeled entirely through the use of digital tools.

 Limited only by a reliable WiFi connection, you can work remotely virtually anywhere, from the comfort of your own home to trendy collaboration spaces in Bali.
 Companies like WeWork have exploded onto the scene, offering coworking and remote collaboration spaces in most major metropolitan areas.